 Homeschooling in Mexico, or anywhere for that matter, requires keeping a close eye on your child’s progress.
 Even if you use online programs like we do you still have to make sure they are doing their work and passing their classes.
 Basically, make sure your kid is learning.
 They are all different so we try not to compare but they should be learning one way or another.

 I like to say we are eclectic homeschoolers.
 We value reading, writing, and arithmetic with a heavy emphasis on lifelong learning and worldschooling.
 We are very easy-going homeschoolers and our most important pursuit as parents of four is to raise happy, kind, responsible, and spiritually-satisfied adults.

-Our kids ALL help with household chores; we are immersed in the Spanish language and culture; we travel as often as possible; we study the Bible together as a family and endeavor to apply it in our lives; we love and care for a dog, three cats, and a turtle; we have close friends from Canada, the US, Mexico, and Japan; we are electronic nuts and the kids enjoy playing Minecraft online; and we make A LOT of mistakes but we keep trying and we love each other.
+Our kids ALL help with household chores; we are immersed in the Spanish language and culture; we travel as often as possible; we study the Bible together as a family and endeavor to apply it in our lives; we love and care for a dog, four cats, and a turtle; we have close friends from Canada, the US, Mexico, and Japan; we are electronic nuts and the kids enjoy playing Minecraft online, and we make A LOT of mistakes but we keep trying and we love each other.
 For us, all of this is part of our homeschooling method.